Grey DeLisle: Personal life

 Her first marriage was to Christopher DeLisle in 1992.
-The two later divorced in 1993.
-In 2002, she married Murry Hammond of the country band Old 97's; their courtship and wedding were featured in an episode of A Wedding Story.
+The two later divorced in 1993 after she accidentally confessed to cheating on him.
+In 2002, she married Murry Hammond of the alt-country band Old 97's; their courtship and wedding were featured in an episode of A Wedding Story.
 She gave birth to their son Jefferson Texas "Tex" Hammond in 2007.
 They divorced in 2010.
 She later met Jared Griffin through Twitter, and the two married on June 27, 2012.
 The couple's son Harlan was born in 2014, and a daughter named Mariposa followed in 2016.
 Their marriage ended the following year.

+Her niece is YouTuber Anna Brisbin.